EIT-NLP/StreamingLLM/README.md

 ## 2. What are streaming LLMs?
 Streaming LLMs refer to large language models that support both the progressive processing of incoming information (streaming input) and the step-by-step generation of outputs (streaming output).
 Building upon this foundation, we further focus on scenarios where the model performs streaming input and output simultaneously.

-There is an example for text-to-text streaming：
+Here is an example for text-to-text streaming：
 ![streaming-processing](./assets/streaming.gif)

-There is an example for speech-to-text streaming： [![Watch the video](./assets/StreamingASR.gif)](./assets/StreamingASR.mp4)
+Here is an example for speech-to-text streaming： [![Watch the video](./assets/StreamingASR.gif)](./assets/StreamingASR.mp4)